fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 How can you limit a *universal Turing machine?* Simply by complicating its transition function in order to prevent the execution of unwanted instructions.

-Translated to more down-to-earth terms: *digital rights management*, *spywares* and so on, running on our devices that prevent us to take full advantage of it.
+Translated to more down-to-earth terms: *digital rights management*, *spywares* and so on, running on our devices that prevent us to take full advantage of them.

 But this goes far beyond the single device.
 We might extend this reasoning to the Internet, which is an indispensable infrastructure for the post-industrial economy and can be rightfully considered as well as a global *universal Turing machine*.